doglaswicht/MonitorPi_Theme_Naruto/README.md

 3. Run `python3 -m py_compile` on modified modules and fix linting if required.
 4. Open a pull request describing the change and any validation steps.

-## License

-This project does not include a license file by default.
-If you intend to publish the project, add a `LICENSE` file (MIT, Apache‑2.0, etc.) to make your preferred license explicit.

 ---